Spaxe/elm-generative/README.md

 ## Getting started

 1. [Follow the Elm Guide to install Elm Platform](https://guide.elm-lang.org/install.html).
-2. Run `elm make`
+2. Run `elm reactor`
-3. Run `elm reactor`
+3. Click on `index.html` to see the demo

-4. Click on `index.html` to see the demo
+Alternatively, use `npx elm-live -- src/Main.elm --debug` to enable the time travelling debugger.

 ## Branching strategy

 Releases go on `master` with tags.
-All features must be done in a feature branch, or your own fork.
+All features must be merged via a pull request.

 ## Recommended resources